-Some support for a lower minimum voting age for the referendum was revealed in the survey, but it lagged behind support for the status quo.
-Asked to respond on a scale of 1 (16 and 17-year olds 'shouldn't be allowed to vote') to 5 ('should be allowed to vote'), 44% opted for 1 or 2 and 34% opted for 4 or 5.
-Less opposition was found among respondents from Scotland (29% of whom opted for 1 or 2 and 57% of whom opted for 4 or 5).
-The experience of giving 16 and 17-year olds the vote at the Scottish referendum may have helped to popularise the idea.
+Base: UK students (839) www.hepi.ac.uk The survey included a question on whether people aged 16 and 17 should be allowed to vote in the referendum.
+Although the usual minimum voting age is 18, it was 16 for the referendum on Scottish independence and there have been demands for a lower voting age for the EU referendum too.
+The House of Lords voted in favour of the idea in November 2015.
+Some support for a lower minimum voting age was found in the survey, but it lagged behind support for the status quo.
+Asked to respond on a scale of 1 (16 and 17-year olds'shouldn't be allowed to vote') to 5 ('should be allowed to vote'), 44% opted for 1 or 2 and 34% opted for 4 or 5 - with a mean response of 2.8.
+Some people have argued that 16 and 17-year-olds should be able to vote in the referendum.
+On a scale of 1 to 5, to what extent do you agree that they should be allowed to vote?